 Subject to Change

-Registrant Survey
+Actual & Potential Registrant Survey

 Domain Name Registration Survey

 This survey is about domain names and the process of registering domain names.
-Examples of domains are amazon.com, shoes.co.uk, petdogs.de.
-Please note that your responses are voluntary and will be kept confidential, and that responses will not be identified by individual or company.
+Examples of domains are amazon.com, store.art, and bluesky.nyc.

+Please note that your responses are voluntary and will be kept confidential.
+They may be quoted in a public facing document but will not be identified by individual or company.

 Finally, although the time to complete the survey will vary, we anticipate that it will take an average of approximately 15 minutes.